The personal is political: Impact

 The phrase has heavily figured in black feminism, such as "A Black Feminist Statement" by the Combahee River Collective, Audre Lorde's essay "The Master's Tools Will Never Dismantle the Master's House", and the anthology This Bridge Called My Back: Writings by Radical Women of Color, edited by Gloria E. Anzaldúa and Cherríe Moraga.
 More broadly, as Kimberlé Crenshaw observes: "This process of recognizing as social and systemic what was formerly perceived as isolated and individual has also characterized the identity politics of African Americans, other people of color, and gays and lesbians, among others."
+Black feminists expanded on the concept of "the personal is political" by dealing with the intersections of race, class and sex.

-Other authors such as Betty Friedan (best known for her book The Feminine Mystique) have also been seen to adapt the political argument: 'The personal is political'.
+Other authors such as Betty Friedan (author of The Feminine Mystique) have also been seen to adapt the argument.
 Betty Friedan broke new ground as she explored the idea of women finding personal fulfilment outside of their traditionally seen roles.
-In addition, Friedan helped further advance the women's rights movement as she was one of the founders of the National Organization for Women.
-Betty Friedan influenced the author Susan Oliver to write the biography: 'Betty Friedan: The personal is political'.
-In this, Oliver attempts “to pull Friedan from the shadow of her most famous work and invites us to examine her personal life in order that we may better understand and appreciate 'the impact and influence' of her activities on the women's rights movement”.
+Friedan helped advance the women's rights movement as one of the founders of the National Organization for Women.
+Susan Oliver author of the biography Betty Friedan: The Personal Is Political, relies on the phrase in her attempt “to pull Friedan from the shadow of her most famous work and invites us to examine her personal life in order that we may better understand and appreciate 'the impact and influence' of her activities on the women's rights movement”.

 The centrality of the "personal is political" to the second-wave feminist movement means that it is the impetus behind many policy and law changes, including the following in England: